Please note: AABB reserves the right to make updates to this program.

 Continuing Education Credit

-AABB estimates both the live and on-demand version of this eCast each to be eligible for 1.0 continuing education credits/contact hours for Physicians, California Nurse, California Lab Personnel, Florida Lab Personnel and General Participation credit.
-The final number of credit(s) and credit types awarded for this program (live or on-demand) will be determined by the program duration.
+AABB designates both the live and on-demand version of this eCast each to be eligible for 1.0 continuing education credit/contact hour for Physicians, California Nurse, California Lab Personnel, Florida Lab Personnel and General Participation credit.
+The final number of credit(s) and credit types awarded for this program (live or on-demand) was determined by the program duration.
 For more information on each credit type please visit our

 Continuing Education Credits webpage.